tpetitberghien/developers/Frontend/react-level-2.md

 2. Try to not add any dependency library on a freshly created [create react app](https://github.com/facebook/create-react-app).
 3. Don't forget to check against modern ways to make HTTP requests on frontend side.
-4. Bonus: manage edge cases (no results, github api rate limit)
+4. Bonus: manage edge cases (no results, github api rate limit, user filling text quickly with back and forth)

 ### Guidelines